-General Information
+General information

-The annual accounts relate to the year ended 31 December 2011 and pertain to Kåpan pensioner försäkringsförening (Kåpan Pensioner) which is an insurance society with registered office in Stockholm.
-The address of the head office is Kungsgatan 4 B, Stockholm and the registered number is 816400-4114.
-The annual accounts were approved for publication by the Board on 21 February 2012.
-The income statement and balance sheet will be presented for adoption at the annual general meeting on 28 March 2012.
+The annual accounts relate to the year ended 31 December 2012 and pertain to Kåpan pensioner försäkringsförening (Kåpan Pensioner) which is an insurance society with its registered office in Stockholm.
+The address of the head office is Smålandsgatan 12, Stockholm and the registered number is 816400-4114.
+The annual accounts were approved for publication by the Board on 19 February 2013.
+The income statement and balance sheet will be presented for adoption at the annual general meeting on 20 March 2013.

-The annual accounts are prepared in accordance with the Swedish Annual Accounts Act for Insurance Companies as well as the Swedish Financial Supervisory Authority's instructions and general advice on Annual Accounts in Insurance Companies (FFFS 2008:26, FFFS 2009:12 and 2011:28) and the Swedish Financial Reporting Board's recommendation RFR 2.
+The annual accounts are prepared in accordance with the Swedish Annual Accounts Act for Insurance Companies as well as the Swedish Financial Supervisory Authority's instructions and general advice on Annual Accounts in Insurance Companies FFFS 2008:26 with additions in FFFS 2009:12 and the Swedish Financial Reporting Board's recommendation RFR 2.